Survival Guides News Free Resources Gear Mesh Comms Grid Watch ↗ FieldScout ↗

 Nebulizer 50–100W per treatment Many sessions — easily covered

-A Jackery 1000 Plus (1264Wh, expandable) is a sensible middle-ground device-power option: enough to run a CPAP for two or three nights, recharge a power chair, or keep a nebulizer going, and it can be expanded with extra batteries if your needs are larger.
+A Jackery Explorer 1000 v2 (1070Wh) is a sensible middle-ground device-power option: enough to run a CPAP for two or three nights, recharge a power chair, or keep a nebulizer going; if your needs are larger, step up to a 2kWh-class station.
 For a broader comparison of capacities and prices, see our roundup of the best portable power stations for urban blackouts.

 🔋 Register before the storm.
 Most utilities keep a medical-priority or "life-support" list.
 Enrolling means you're flagged for faster restoration and advance warning of planned shutoffs.
 It does not guarantee uninterrupted power — which is exactly why you still size a battery — but it stacks the odds in your favor.
 Call your utility or check their website to enroll.